Skanska Develops First Net-Zero School in Alexandria

 reprints

-National construction firm Skanska has completed the redevelopment of Douglas MacArthur Elementary School, the first net-zero school in Alexandria, Va.
+National construction firm Skanska has finished the redevelopment of Douglas MacArthur Elementary School, the first net-zero school in Alexandria, Va.

-Located at 1101 Janneys Lane, the 150,000-square-foot school replaces a 65,000-square-foot building and will serve students from pre-kindergarten through fifth grade.
+Located at 1101 Janneys Lane, the 150,000-square-foot school replaces a 65,000-square-foot building and will serve students from pre-kindergarten through fifth grade, according to a statement.

 As a net-zero building, the amount of energy that will be produced on-site will match the energy used by the building and its occupants, according to the Rockville, Md.-based Skanska.